Trade with soil and fertiliser

 You need to pre-notify the import

 You must notify the Swedish Board of Agriculture of the import in our e-service.
 You must notify us of the import at the latest at 1 p.m. one business day prior to the import.
-When you have registered the import in Traces NT, you will receive an ID number, like CHEDPP.SE.2024.0000123.
+When you have registered the import in Traces, you will receive an ID number, like CHEDPP.SE.2024.0000123.

 If you are a private individual, we can help you with the registration.
 You can also contact an agent for help.